 How Not to Look Old by Charla Krupp

-An amazing resource for those of us not wanting to look older than we have to!
-Fun suggestions to keep our youth in the ‘eye of the beholder’ as well as in our hearts.
+An amazing resource for those of us who do not want to look older than we have to!
+Fun suggestions to keep our youth in the ‘eye of the beholder’ and our hearts.
 My copy is marked up, dog-eared, and tagged throughout.
 Check out my post about this very topic!
 Three Tips to Not Look Old

 The Princess by Lori Wick